quentinchen727/notes/programming_pearls.md

 # Programming Pearls

 ## Preface
-The Mythical Man Month, Fred Books, crucial role of management in large software projects.
+- The Mythical Man Month, Fred Books, crucial role of management in large software projects.
-Code Complete, Steve MCConnell, good programming style.
+- Code Complete, Steve MCConnell, good programming style.
+- The Science of Programming, David Gries
+- The Medical Detective, Berton Roueche
+- Hints for Computer system design, Bulter lampson
+- How to lie with statistics, Darrel Huff
+- Introduction to Algorithms, Cormen, Leiserson and Rivest
+- Dr. Dobb's Essential Books on Algorithms and Data structures.
+- Art of Computer Programming, Don Knuth
+- Seminumerical algorithms, volume 2 of Don Knuth's Art of Computer Programming.
+- Algorithms, Bob Sedgewick
-> Just as natural pearls grow from grains of sand tha thav irritated oysters, these programming perals have grown  from real problems that have irritated real programmers.
+> Just as natural pearls grow from grains of sand that irritated oysters, these programming perals have grown  from real problems that have irritated real programmers.

 ACM: communications of the association for computing machinery.